 SPECIAL HCP Conference: This parallel event shares several sessions with the main Symposium on Thursday, but heads off in its own direction for several sessions as well.
 The conference looks for opportunities for regional Habitat Conservation Planning to support landscape-level invasive plant management.
 See the HCP Conference page for more details.

 Sponsor the Symposium early to get the most visibility for your organization during the run up to the event!

 For lodging and other attendee information, visit the Attendees page.

 Always the year's best opportunity for land managers to network and learn!

 Each year we host a reception featuring the fabulous Cal-IPC Raffle and Silent Auction!
 We are seeking your donations of useful, beautiful, or creative items.
 Books, tools, art, wine, crafts, trips, recreation equipment, gift certificates - anything a weed worker could want is fair game.
 Visit our Auction page!

-Presentations, proceedings and working group notes for previous symposia starting from 1995.
+See our Symposium Archive for programs, abstracts, presentations, proceedings and working group notes from previous symposia, starting from 1995!